 They may well look like a sheep had an intimate liaison with a giraffe, and have an undeserved reputation for bad manners (possibly thanks to a habit of spitting).
 But let’s take a look at these interesting animals from South America.

 Now they may not look like it, but both llamas and alpacas are members of the camel family (probably where they get the spitting thing from).
 They also live in herds like camels and are very sociable animals.
 Evidence suggests that llamas actually first appeared in the plains of North America, about 40 million years ago.
-But they clearly got bored of this as they headed to South America around three million years ago.
+But they clearly got bored of this as they headed to South America around three million years ago (probably without travel insurance the maniacs!).

 It’s just as well that they did, because at the end of the last Ice Age – about 10,000 years ago – all the camelids in North America were extinct.